gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

 Since ObservationResult is also a first-class data component, observation results may also be processed exclusively and discretely.

 Therefore, the SOI Track data type purposely deviates from the deep tree representation common in many XML document formats.
-The rational is that flatter formats are simplier and lighter for processing, and more flexible and adaptable for use case implementation.
+The rational is that flatter formats are simpler and lighter for processing, and more flexible and adaptable to use-cases.

+Last, but not the least, there are other significant reasons for a flatter data model and format.
+For example, a flatter data format is friendlier for JSON transformations.
+And, a flatter data model produces a smaller stack and less objects when processing, thereby improving memory requirements and overall performance.

 ###end of human content